Bluesky-CPS/BlueSkyLoggerCloudBINResearchVer1.0/README.md

 Blue-sky Logger cloud binary execution file Ver1.0
 ===================================================
 This is [Blue-sky](http://www.bluesky-cps.org) server binary files repository.
-I will release a server source code version in nearly day or if you request please contact me directly.
+The source code will be provided when you have a request.

 Getting Started
 ---------------